 2022 Performance Report and Announcements for 2023

 2023 has just begun, but most of us are still in the holiday mood.
 To kick off this new year, it is time to sum up some information about how we performed in 2022.
-And by ‘we,’ I do not just mean BitNinja but everyone who is part of our Defense Network and helped to achieve some impressive results and made our jointly built protection shield even stronger this year.
+And by ‘we,’ I do not just mean BitNinja but everyone who is part of our Defense Network.
+Because you helped achieve some impressive results and strengthened our jointly built protection shield this year.

 So let's take a look at the numbers!

-Our 2022 report shows that we were able to detect and ward off circa a massive 3 billion incidents around the world in total.
+Our 2022 report shows that we could detect and ward off circa a massive 3 billion incidents worldwide in total.
 This happened partially thanks to our extensive real-time IP reputation list that is continuously updated and increasing due to the already mentioned fantastic and unique Defense Network.

 On average, every BitNinja user experiences around 200,000 incidents per day, regardless of their location.
 However, users who own multiple servers may face even higher numbers, with some encountering more than 800,000 incidents daily, in addition to potential malware attacks.
 The Honeypots and CAPTCHA modules caught the majority of these incidents.
 The Port honeypots trap suspicious connections, so cyber criminals won't be able to access the valid services on your servers, only the fake ones set up to trap them.
 The CAPTCHA module defends your servers from botnet attacks.
 It is used to identify false positives on the greylist and allow human users to remove themselves from it easily.